ekowabaka/clearice/docs/2-Parsing-Command-Line-Arguments.md

     php wiki.php -isource -odestination
     php wiki.php --input=source --output=destination

-### Validation
-Due to the validation of the required `output` option, if you should pass any set of arguments that fails to specify it, your script will be terminated, and the following output will be displayed.

-    Values for the following options are required: output.
-    Pass the --help option for more information about possible options.
+Also when it comes to short-form arguments. there's a convenience feature in ClearIce that allows you to precede a group of short options with a single dash.
+For example if `a`, `b` and `c` are all valid options that do not take values, passing `-abc` would be equivalent to passing `-a -b -c`.

 ## More on Parser output
-You may have noticed the `__executed` key that was returned as part of the output.
+You may have noticed the `__executed` key that is returned as part of the output.
 This key contains the name of the php script that invoked the parser.
-Other keys that may be returned include the `__args` key, which will contain an array of free standing arguments &mdash; useful for collecting filenames, especially since the terminal will expand any wildcards &mdask; and the `__command` which will contains any commands that were identified (more on that later).
-ClearIce doesn't consider stand alone options to be errors; you are expected to deal with them as you please.
+Other keys that may be returned include the `__args` key, which will contain an array of free standing arguments &mdash; useful for collecting filenames, especially since the terminal will expand any wildcards &mdash; and the `__command` which will contains any commands that were identified (see [[Defining Command Groups]]).
+Another thing worth noting is that ClearIce doesn't consider stand alone options to be errors; you are expected to deal with them as you please.

-As an example of the `__args` key, executing this ...
+For an example of how the `__args` key behaves, executing this ...

     php wiki.php -i source --output destination some free standing arguments

-Will yeild an output containing ...
+Will yield an output ...

     Array
     (